GOP Rep. Gaetz investigated over sexual relationship - WTMJ

 Gaetz’s comments came shortly after The New York Times first reported the investigation.
 It is a federal crime to transport a minor over state lines for sex.

-Gaetz alleged that the allegations were part of an extortion plot by a former Justice Department official, whom he did not name.
+Gaetz said that the allegations were part of an extortion plot by a former Justice Department official.

 “Over the past several weeks my family and I have been victims of an organized criminal extortion involving a former DOJ official seeking $25 million while threatening to smear my name,” Gaetz said in a statement.